endormi/terraform-aws-solita-exercise/README.md

 - I could use a NAT Gateway and private subnets instead of creating public subnets for ec2 instances.
 That would be costly though.
 - I would use a API Gateway if I had more regions to use.
 - I would add more tags (if needed [depends on certain factors]) such as. department, environment, owner, version, cost allocation tags etc.

+Optional: `state.tf` creates a new S3 bucket and adds `terraform.tfstate`.
+If you already have a bucket, you can just skip the bucket creation.